 If you have outgrown your current home or recently bought a "doer-upper," you are likely asking the big question: How much is this renovation actually going to cost?

 Renovating an existing house is fundamentally different from building new.
-You aren't just paying for materials and labour; you are paying to carefully dismantle history and merge it with modern building codes.
+You aren't just paying for materials and labour; you are paying to carefully dismantle history, fix decades of wear and tear, and merge old construction with modern building codes.

-Here is the straightforward answer: In 2024, home renovations in New Zealand typically range from $15,000 for basic cosmetic room updates to $80,000+ for premium kitchen or bathroom transformations.
-For a complete whole-house internal renovation, homeowners usually spend between $150,000 and $300,000+ depending on structural changes.
+Here is the straightforward answer: In New Zealand, home renovations typically range from $15,000 for basic cosmetic room updates to $80,000+ for premium kitchen or bathroom transformations.
+For a complete, structural whole-house internal renovation, homeowners usually spend between $150,000 and $300,000+ depending on the era of the house.

-At Builders Near Me NZ, we connect thousands of homeowners with verified renovation builders, kitchen specialists, and bathroom experts across New Zealand.
-Because we track real project data across the country, we know that while post-pandemic supply chain issues have finally stabilized, specialised labour rates currently sit at $65–$95 per hour, keeping total project costs high.
+At Builders Near Me NZ, we connect thousands of homeowners with verified renovation builders, kitchen specialists, and bathroom experts across the country.
+Because we track real project data, we know that while supply chain issues have stabilized, specialised labour rates currently sit at $65–$95 per hour, keeping total project costs high.

-In this comprehensive guide, we are breaking down exactly what home renovations cost room by room, how to finance them, and exposing the hidden "surprises" that blow up renovation budgets.
+In this comprehensive guide, we are breaking down exactly what home renovations cost room by room, how the age of your house affects the budget, how long the process takes, and the hidden "surprises" that consistently blow up renovation budgets.

 How much does a whole-house renovation cost in NZ?